-- Visit rainbowschools.ca for a current list of elementary schools offering Ojibwe - Available at the introductory (Grade 9), intermediate (Grade 10) and senior (Grade 11) levels - For anyone interested in learning Ojibwe - ◆ Did you know that a Grade 9 Native Language course fulfills the requirements of the compulsory second language credit in Grade 9?

-If you are interested in a Native Language dass,
+- Available in a growing number of elementary schools - Visit rainbowschools.ca for a current list of elementary schools offering Ojibwe - Available at the introductory (Grade 9), intermediate (Grade 10) and senior (Grade 11) levels - For anyone interested in learning Ojibwe - Did you know that a Grade 9 Native Language course fulfills the requirements of the compulsory second language credit in Grade 9?
+If you are interested in a Native Language class, talk to the guidance staff.